dh-notes/pandoc-workflow/main.md

 These three terminal commands: `pwd`,  `ls`,  and `cd` are all you need for this tutorial.
 Practice them for a few minutes to navigate your documents folder and think about they way you have organized your files.
 Follow along with your regular graphical file manager to keep your bearings.
 This may be a good time to do some house-cleaning.

 # Using Pandoc to convert Markdown to an MS Word document
 We are now ready to typeset!
 Open your terminal window, use `$ pwd` and `$ cd` to navigate to the correct folder for your project.
 Once you are there, type `$ ls` in the terminal to list the files.
 If you see your .md file and your images, you are in the right place.
-To convert .md into .docx type:

-`$ pandoc -o main.docx main.md`
+To convert .md into .docx type: `$ pandoc -o main.docx main.md`.
 Open the file with MS Word to check your results.
-Alternatively, if you use Open or Libre Office you can run:

-`$ pandoc -o project.odt main.md`
+Alternatively, if you use Open or Libre Office you can run: `$ pandoc -o project.odt main.md`.

 If you are new to the command line, imagine reading the above command as saying something like: "Pandoc, create an MS Word file out of my Markdown file."
 The `-o` part is a "flag," which in this case says something like "instead of me explicitly telling you the source and the target file formats, just guess by looking at the file extension."
 Many options are available through such flags in Pandoc.
 You can see the complete list on Pandoc's website^[<http://johnmacfarlane.net/pandoc/README.html>] or by typing `$ man pandoc` in the terminal.

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or specially formatted .pdf files.
-Once LaTeX is installed, a beautifully formatted PDF file can be created using the same command structure:

-`$ pandoc -o main.pdf main.md`
+Once LaTeX is installed, a beautifully formatted PDF file can be created using the same command structure: `$ pandoc -o main.pdf main.md`.

-With time, you will be able to fine tune the formatting of PDF documents by specifying a LaTeX style file (saved to the same directory), and running something like:

-`$ pandoc -H format.sty -o project.pdf --number-sections --toc project.tex`
+With time, you will be able to fine tune the formatting of PDF documents by specifying a LaTeX style file (saved to the same directory), and running something like: `$ pandoc -H format.sty -o project.pdf --number-sections --toc project.tex`.

 At this point, you should spend some time exploring some of other features of Markdown like quotations (referenced by `>` symbol), bullet lists which start with `*`, verbatim line breaks which start with `|` (useful for poetry), tables, and a few of the other functions listed on the Pandoc's markdown page.
 Pay particular attention to empty space and the flow of paragraphs.
 The documentation puts it succinctly when it defines a paragraph to be "one or more lines of text followed by one or more blank line."
 Note that "newlines are treated as spaces" and that "if you need a hard line break, put two or more spaces at the end of a line."
 The best way to understand what that means is to experiment freely.
 Use your editor's preview mode or just run Pandoc to see the results of your experiments.